aosabook/500lines/data-store/README.rst

     can accidentally upgrade to a write lock and clobber other updates.
 Now I'm not sure if it's worth adding multi-writer safety for 500lines.

 .. todo:: Compaction.
-Requires atomic replace (not trivially available on
+Requires atomic file replace (not trivially available on
     Windows) along with write serialization (but only if we care about that, see above).